magomimmo/modern-cljs/doc/tutorial-04.md

 > see the best LISP ever *running in the browser* and we should try to
 > bring client-side programmers with us.
 Otherwise, we risk to see that
 > bad LISP in C dressed *running on the server-side* too, just because
-> we were not able to show to those programmers the supposed
+> we were not able to show to those programmers the pretended
 > Clojure(Script) superiority.

 ## Registration form